stitchdata/docs/_integration-schemas/zendesk/tickets.md

   - name: "external_id"
     type: "string"
-    description: "An ID that can be used to link the ticket to local (outside of Zendesk) records."
+    description: "An ID that can be used to link the ticket to local (outside of {{ integration.display_name }}) records."

   - name: "via"
     type: "object"